Lorenzettig7/Secure-WebApp-AWS/README.md

  Secure-WebApp-AWS

-This project deploys a secure, cloud-based web application environment using Terraform on AWS with an Application Load Balancer (ALB), Web Application Firewall (WAF), and simulated AI integration.
+This project deploys a secure, cloud-based web application environment using Terraform on AWS with an Application Load Balancer (ALB),and Web Application Firewall (WAF)

 Structure